Macular Degeneration Treatment Market Size and Share

 Global Macular Degeneration Treatment Market Report Scope

-As per the scope of the report, macular degeneration is a retinal disorder affecting older people.
-The early stages of the disease (early and intermediate AMD) are generally asymptomatic, and they gradually progress to the late stages of the disease, which may cause severe visual loss.
-Macular degeneration symptoms include blurry or fuzzy vision, difficulty recognizing familiar faces, and inability to see in dim light or seeing spots.
-Macular degeneration diagnosis can be performed through comprehensive dilated eye exam and other tests such as amsler grid, fluorescein angiography, optical coherence tomography (OCT) and pupil dilation.
+As per the scope of the report, macular degeneration is a retinal disorder that primarily affects older people.
+The early stages of the disease (early and intermediate AMD) are generally asymptomatic and gradually progress to the late stages, which may cause severe visual loss.
+Macular degeneration symptoms include blurry or fuzzy vision, difficulty recognizing familiar faces, and the inability to see in dim light or see spots.
+Macular degeneration diagnosis can be performed through a comprehensive dilated eye exam and other tests such as the Amsler grid, fluorescein angiography, optical coherence tomography (OCT), and pupil dilation.

-The macular degeneration treatment market is segmented by type, stage of disease, treatment type, route of administration, and sales channel.
-By type, the market is segmented into dry age-related macular degeneration and wet age-related macular degeneration.
+The macular degeneration treatment market is segmented by disease form, disease stage, treatment type, route of administration, sales channel, and geography.
+By disease form, the market is segmented into dry age-related macular degeneration and wet age-related macular degeneration.
 By stage of disease, the market is segmented into early-stage AMD, intermediate-stage AMD, and late-stage AMD.
 By treatment type, the market is segmented into drugs, devices, and surgery.
 By route of administration, the market is segmented into intravenous route and intravitreal route.
-By sales channel, the market is segmented into ambulatory surgical centers, hospitals, and other sales channels.
+By sales channel, the market is segmented into hospital pharmacy, online pharmacy, and specialty & retail pharmacies.
 By geography, the market is segmented into North America, Europe, Asia-Pacific, the Middle East and Africa, and South America.
 The market report also covers the estimated market sizes and trends for 17 countries across major regions globally.
-For each segment, the market size is provided in terms of value (USD billion).
+For each segment, the market size is provided in terms of value (USD).

 By Disease Form